SlicerDMRI/whitematteranalysis/README.md

 Anaconda is a nice option since it has VTK.
 ##2.
 Install required packages:

+###Install the following python packages (dependencies).
+This can be done with easy_install, for example.
+* joblib
+* scipy
+(scipy is included in anaconda or EPD or other python distributions, possibly)
+* vtk (vtk is included in anaconda or other python distributions, possibly)

 ###If your python does not already have VTK, install it.
 * VTK: http://www.vtk.org/Wiki/VTK/Building
 * http://www.vtk.org/Wiki/VTK/Git/Download